Youjin14/DATA-310-Applied-Machine-Learning/Project3.md

 I used an Sequential keras model becauase A Sequential model is appropriate for a plain stack of layers where each layer has exactly one input tensor and one output tensor.

 For the dataset, I decided to use a basic Deep Neural Network and a more complex Convolutional Neural Network.
+The DNN

+I first unloaded the images into testing and training groups and then